stellar/quickstart/README.md

 # Stellar Quickstart Docker Image

 This project provides a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.
-This project produces two separate docker images: `stellar/quickstart:pubnet` and `stellar/quickstart:testnet`, each of which is configured to join the public network or the test network.
+This project produces two separate docker images: `stellar/quickstart:pubnet` and `stellar/quickstart:testnet`, configured to join either the public network or the test network.

 These images provide a default, non-validating, ephemeral configuration that should work for most developers.
 By configuring a container using this image with a host-based volume (described below in the "Usage" section) an operator gains access to full configuration customization and persistence of data.

-The images produces by this project run the following software:
+The images produced by this project run the following software:

 - Postgresql 9.5 is used for storing both stellar-core and horizon data
 - [stellar-core](https://github.com/stellar/stellar-core)